Back to School: 5 Tips for Parents

 This leads us to my favorite item on this list — shopping!

 3. Shop.
 You might get a shopping checklist of items from the schools your kids are attending, but if not, check out this shopping list that covers every grade from kindergarten to college.
-Best of all, most everything can be bought on Amazon, so if you've got an Amazon Prime membership you can get it all within 2 days AND it can be easily returned if you discover that you no longer need it.
+Best of all, almost everything can be bought on Amazon, so if you've got an Amazon Prime membership you can get it all within 2 days AND it can be easily returned if you discover that you no longer need it.

 Remember to check with your kids' teachers for any special supplies they might need or restrictions on what NOT to bring to class.